The Holy Grail Press

 if only once.

-So he talked the circus owner into letting him ride his unicycle
+So he talked the circus owner

-on a tight rope
+on a tightrope

-over the lion cages
+over the lions’ cage

 with no net.